AnyFetch/developers.anyfetch.com/blueprint.md

 This endpoint should be used when providing, to add a file to a document.
 All hydrations will be restarted.

-> If you plan to use this endpoint, you should call `/documents` before with the `no_hydration` parameter.
+> If you plan to use this endpoint, you should post to `/documents` before with the `no_hydration` parameter.

 + Parameters
     + id (required, hexadecimal hash, `52dff5c53923844f15885428`) ...
 Hexadecimal `id` of the Document to perform action with.